 About Me

-Hi, my name is Inha Cha.
-I'm a Ph.D. student at Georgia Tech working with Dr. Richmond Wong!
-I'm working in the fields of Human-Computer Interaction (HCI), Design, and Science and Technology Studies (STS).
+Inha Cha is a Ph.D. student at Georgia Tech working with Dr. Richmond Y. Wong.
+She works at the intersection of Human–Computer Interaction (HCI), Science and Technology Studies (STS), and Tech Policy.

-Before joining Georgia Tech, I worked as an AI product UX designer at Upstage.
-I completed my master's degree in the Dept. of Industrial Design at KAIST.
-I did my undergrad in Aesthetics and Information Science at Seoul National University.
+Before joining Georgia Tech, she worked as an AI product UX designer at Upstage.
+She completed her master’s degree in the Department of Industrial Design at KAIST (advisor: Dr. Youn-kyung Lim) and earned her undergraduate degree in Aesthetics and Information Science and Culture at Seoul National University.

 Recent News